Who We Are

 What is this vision?
 Something extraordinary for the property—a legacy project that reflects and is worthy of our distinctive, authentic, and historic community.
 We are proposing a multi-use community green space at the core of the property, commercial development along High St.—forming the eastern boundary of the central park—and modest-scaled residential development, harmonious with adjoining neighborhoods, along Larrimer Ave.—forming the northern border.

-Based on enthusiastic support over the past year (“Why wouldn’t we do this?!”), we have launched a petition campaign in 2019 to demonstrate to city leaders the breadth and depth of support for this community-centered vision, with the goal of motivating City Council to act boldly on behalf of all Worthingtonians.
-To date, these efforts have been mostly ignored by most of City Council and City staff (with a few notable exceptions).
-When we presented over 1,100 petition signatures in 2019, there wasn’t even a formal thank you for the efforts or a public acknowledgement/statement from Council leadership.
-How unfortunate for all of Worthington that our elected leaders care so little for what Worthington residents have to say.
+Based on enthusiastic support, we launched a petition campaign in 2019 to demonstrate to city leaders the breadth and depth of support for this community-centered vision, with the goal of motivating City Council to act boldly on behalf of all Worthingtonians.
+We presented over 1,100 petition signatures in 2019

 The PCPW Co-Chairs are: